‘The Amazing Race’ Season 31 Premiere Sneak Peek: Familiar Faces Begin Their Next Battle

 — The Amazing Race (@AmazingRaceCBS) April 17, 2019

-The Inquisitr has previously broken down The Amazing Race spoilers hinting that a veteran TAR team seemingly will be the first one eliminated.
+The Inquisitr previously broke down The Amazing Race spoilers hinting that a veteran TAR team seemingly will be the first one eliminated.
 In terms of finalists, additional spoilers suggest that having former TAR experience may prove to be absolutely essential in making it to that last leg of Season 31.

 Which type of pairing will fare the best in Season 31?
 There is a well-rounded cast by the looks of things, with married couples, good friends, romantic partners, and family pairings all thrown together for this race around the world.